PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:36:38
+Last updated: 2024-04-02 15:37:42
-Random Quote: The friendship that can cease has never been real. - Jerome
+Random Quote: Obstacles are those things you see when you take your eyes off the goal. - Hannah More